alkeryn/penumbra_indexer/readme.md

 - and generally you can just use `rg TODO` to find all the things that could improved i commented on
 - database integrity checks
 - adding backtraces in the error wrapper struct
-- adding more cli arguments, like bind address, update rate etc...
+- adding more cli arguments, like update rate, max_retries, bulk_insert_size etc...
 - automatic filling of holes in the database
 - remove `#[allow(unused)]` in lib.rs and remove all unused warns.
 - things could be cleaner, but again this is a technical test, not paid labor.